My Main Page with Links to My Other

 by Mancur Olson

-we call Man’s power over nature turns out to be a power exercised
+“What we call Man’s power over nature turns out to be a power exercised

-some men over other men with nature as its instrument.”
+by some men over other men with nature as its instrument.”
 C.S.
 Lewis

 Contrary to beliefs about work incentives under communism, Stalin created large, Byzantine incentives to work.
 Work less than overtime earned starvation wages.
 Overtime hours paid at somewhat market levels.
 Imagine a system that paid one dollar an hour for the first 40 hours of work and five dollars an hour for anything above that.
-If that did not inspire, there was always the threat of a purge.
+If that did not inspire, there was the threat of a purge.
 Anxiety is an ally of authoritarians.

-He would have been more effective in achieving his nefarious goals if he simply introduced a market economy with a 40 percent flat tax and required everyone to work 15 hours a day 7 days a week, but then it would be tougher to wrap that system in egalitarian Marxist ideology.
+Stalin would have been more effective in achieving his nefarious goals if he simply introduced a market economy with a 40 percent flat tax and required everyone to work 15 hours a day 7 days a week, but then it would be tougher to wrap that system in egalitarian Marxist ideology.

 Olson says the collapse of the Soviet Union was in part due to a lack of revenue.
 The Soviet Union had a multitude of interests clamoring for subsidies, yet little tax revenue.
-It elected to subsidize by printing more money, which led to disaster, even more commusclerosis.
+It elected to subsidize by printing money, which led to disaster, even more commusclerosis.

 Markets are not as important as many claim.
 Markets are ubiquitous.
 Even the poorest nations have plenty of sellers.
 Stable property rights, contract enforcement, liquid capital markets, limited liability corporations matter more according to Olson.
 Among contracts, those relevant to mortgages are especially important.

-to the first stable democracies:
+Olson suggests factors that led to the first stable democracies:

-Geographical or other protection from conquest by
+· Geographical or other protection from conquest by autocracies

-Balanced, scrambled and dispersed power within the
+· Balanced, scrambled, and dispersed power within the democracy, creating difficulties for autocrats to emerge

 · A chief executive with enough power, but not too much, and independent powers that enforce succession